bluesliverx/grails-external-config-reload/README.md

 This triggers a manual reload.
 All configuration files that are being watched will be reloaded and merged into the current configuration, and plugins will be notified.

 ### Notify Plugins
 This works exactly the same as if the configuration were changed, but no new configuration is loaded with this method.
 The onConfigChange event for each plugin specified in the configuration is called.
+The optional list of files changed can be passed in for more information in the onConfigChange event.

 ## Release Notes

+### 1.1.0

+* Added list of changed files as the event source when onConfigChange event is fired.

 ### 1.0.1